ainsleymcgrath/pytest-embrace/docs/index.md

 expect = "ACCIDENTAL BYTES!!"
 ```

-You get reprimanded right away.
+you get reprimanded right away.

 ```shell
 E   pytest_embrace.exc.CaseConfigurationError: 1 invalid attr values in 'test_wow':
 E       Variable/Arg 'arg' should be of type str
 ```

-## Anything is possible
+## When would I use this?

 The pattern employed by `pytest-embrace` could technically be applied to any unit tests.